 Contact Tammy Jones, Senior Fitness Advisor, at 360-487-7038 to learn more about our partnership with SilverSneakers® and Silver&Fit® and to find out if you are eligible for a no-additional cost membership!

 Since 1971 Parks & Recreation has provided people over the age of 50 affordable group travel.
 These day-long trips explore attractions, events, festivals, cultural activities and destinations near and far with varied levels of difficulty.
-You'll meet new people and make friends.
 Trips are planned in advance and escorted by trained volunteers.
 All you need to do is sit back and enjoy the ride!

 Stay active, meet new people and have fun!
-A new adventure awaits you every Tuesday year-round and could take place anywhere from Columbia River Gorge to the Pacific Ocean.
+A new adventure awaits you every Monday or Tuesday and could take place anywhere from Columbia River Gorge to the Pacific Ocean.

-Hike Orientations are held bimonthly on the first Thursday.
-The next orientation is on Thursday, December 1, from 12-2:30 p.m. at Marshall Center.
-The orientation will include approximately one hour classroom time and about a one hour easy hike from Luepke Center to Beaches and back.
-This hike is approximately three miles and will qualify participants as their completed easy hike.
-We will have several volunteer hike guides on this hike to evaluate the ability of new hikers.
+Hike Orientations are held on the first and third Thursday.
+The orientation will include approximately one hour classroom time and about a one hour easy hike from Luepke Center to Beaches Restaurant and Bar and back.
 Once you have completed the hike orientation and easy hike, a barcode will be added to your customer account, which will qualify you to register for more difficult hikes.
 The orientation and hike are free (no registration necessary).
-Bring a bottle of water, and wear appropriate hiking clothes and hiking shoes that will enable you to walk three miles.
+Bring a bottle of water, and wear appropriate hiking clothes and hiking shoes.

 The Messenger is the 3rd largest newspaper in Clark County.
 It is mailed for free to anyone 50 or older who requests it.
 Read about health, education and leisure information, legislative issues and other matters of interest to SW Washington's senior residents.